How To Skin a Start Menu

 The four number are the left, top, right and bottom offsets of the rectangle.
 Positive numbers mean offsets from the left and top.
 Negative numbers mean offsets from the right and bottom.
 In this example the rectangle will be 10 pixels from the left, 15 from the top, 75 from the right and the bottom will be 55 from the top.
 Since the top and bottom numbers (second and fourth) are both positive, the rectangle will be aligned to the top of the menu and will always be 40 pixels tall.

 Unlike other fonts in the skin, the font for the user name does not scale when the screen DPI changes.
-The font will alway assume DPI=96.
-The font needs to have the same pixel size at all times because it must fit inside the User_name_position box, which is always the same height.
+Read more about font scaling in the Scaling section below.

 The alignment can be center, center1, center2, left, left1, left2, right, right1 or right2.
 If this setting is missing, the name is centered by default.
 Center, left and right align the name relative to the whole menu.
 Center1, left1 and right1 align inside the first column, and center2, left2 and right2 align inside the second column.